-You might need medication for a year or two.
+You might need medication for a year or 2.
 Because of possible side-effects, your doctor will monitor your health while you’re taking these medications.

 Although diet and medication can treat the symptoms, dermatitis herpetiformis will not go away.
 If you have the condition, you will need to eliminate gluten from your diet for life.